iSkore/RazrPHP_AWS/README.md

  * 9. Under **Software Configuration** -> **Document root:** type in: **/**
  * 10. Under **Property Name** -> **AWS_ACCESS_KEY_ID** type in: **[your_access_key]**
  * 11. Under **AWS_ACCESS_KEY_ID** is the **AWS_SECRET_KEY**, type in: **[your_secret_key]**
  * 12. When your PHP Project is ready.
 Put all your files into one folder.
-Name the folder [whatever], then compress the files inside [whatever].
+Name the folder **[whatever]**, then compress the files inside **[whatever]**.
 Do not compress the whole folder.
 Only compress the files in the folder.
 If one of these files includes your **index.php** or **index.html**, your project will show up on EBS default URL.
- * 13. Your project should be called Archive.zip.
+ * 13. Your project should be called *Archive.zip*.
 Go to EBS, upload the zip and there you go!
 All finished with AWS Setup!

 ## License